suriyasonp/PythonTrayIConApp/README.md

 # PythonTrayIConApp
-The example of python tray application (Windows base)
+The example of python tray application (Windows base).